drush211/Speedruns/Games/Final_Fantasy_4/Guides/Paladin_Run.md

       package is.
     * After Kain lands continue having Kain jump and Cecil attack until the Dragon is dead.
-  * [Mist Skip!][5]
+  * [Mist Skip!][Mist Skip]
   * Enter Mist Village, and go to the Weapon Shop.
-Use an item glitch to sell the shadow shields that aren't actually there to max out your GP.
+Sell the duplicated shields that are in the top left empty item slot.
 Use that to buy 10 Dancing Daggers.
   * Go up to the house in the top left corner of the town, and enter the fireplace to go grab the Tiara (Top Left chest) and the Change Rod (Very Bottom Chest by itself).